simrann20/Gradient-Descent/Projects/CCPP data-set/Description.md

 For comparability with our baseline studies, and to allow 5x2 fold statistical tests be carried out, we provide the data shuffled five times.
 For each shuffling 2-fold CV is carried out and the resulting 10 measurements are used for statistical testing.

+Attribute Information:

+Features consist of hourly average ambient variables
+- Temperature (T) in the range 1.81Â°C and 37.11Â°C,
+- Ambient Pressure (AP) in the range 992.89-1033.30 milibar,
+- Relative Humidity (RH) in the range 25.56% to 100.16%
+- Exhaust Vacuum (V) in the range 25.36-81.56 cm Hg
+- Net hourly electrical energy output (EP) 420.26-495.76 MW The averages are taken from various sensors located around the plant that record the ambient variables every second.
+The variables are given without normalization.